avengers-p11/Documentation/VCS Design + POC/Features of VCS/BitBucket_features/Bitbucket features.md

 # Introduction

-Bitbucket, owned by Atlassian, is a Git-based source code repository hosting service that enables developers to store, manage, and collaborate on code.
-Unlike
+Bitbucket, owned by Atlassian, is a Git-based platform for storing and managing code, supporting both public and private repositories.
+It offers free and paid plans with unlimited private repositories.
-GitHub, which primarily focuses on public repositories, Bitbucket supports both public and private projects.
-It is a web-based platform primarily used for source code management and version control using Git.
-Bitbucket offers both commercial plans and free accounts, with an unlimited number of private repositories available for users.

 ![image](https://github.com/user-attachments/assets/487c32a5-c3a0-406e-a946-3e4f89ccc9a3)